rapidsai/rapids-examples/cuBERT_topic_modelling/README.md

 conda activate rapids-21.10 #The first line of the yml file sets the new environment's name
 ```

+To run existing tests, you can do `pytest -v` fromthe root directory, and more tests can be added under `tests` as well.

 ## Acknowledgement

 Our work ports the CPU implementation of the [BERTopic library](https://github.com/MaartenGr/BERTopic) to a python-based GPU backend using NVIDIA RAPIDS.